gitlabhq/omnibus-gitlab/doc/roles/README.md

 - **postgres_role**

-  Enables the postgresql, repmgr, and consul services on the machine
+  Enables the PostgreSQL, repmgr, and consul services on the machine

   *By default, enables no other services.*

 - **pgbouncer_role**

   Enables the pgbouncer and consul services on the machine

   *By default, enables no other services.*

 - **consul_role**

   Enables the consul service on the machine